-Ladies Division (56)
+Girls Division (53)

-Avon Berlin Brookfield

-Burlington - Lewis Mills

-Canton

-Chaplin - Parish Hill

-Cheshire

-Colchester - Bacon Academy

-Danbury Darien

-Durham - Coginchaug

-East Hampton Ellington

-Fairfield - Ludlowe Fairfield - Warde Farmington

-Glastonbury Greenwich

-Hamden - Sacred Heart Academy Higganum - Haddam Killingworth

-Ledyard

-Madison - Daniel Hand

-Manchester

-Manchester - East Catholic

-Meriden - Maloney

-Middletown

-Middletown - Mercy Milford - Lauralton Hall

-Milford - Jonathan Law

-Monroe - Masuk

-Montville

-New Britain

-New Canaan

-Newington

-Brien McMahon/Norwalk Co-op

-Norwich Free Academy

-Oxford

-Redding - Joel Barlow

-Ridgefield Rocky Hill Simsbury

-Storrs - E.O.
-Smith Stratford - Bunnell

-Suffield Trumbull

-Trumbull - St. Joseph Uncasville - St. Bernard Wallingford - Lyman Hall West Hartford - Conard West Hartford - Wm.
+Avon Berlin Brookfield Canton Cheshire Colchester - Bacon Academy Danbury Danbury - Immaculate Darien Durham - Coginchaug East Hartford East Lyme Fairfield Ludlowe Fairfield Warde Farmington Glastonbury Greenwich Hamden - Sacred Heart Academy Hartford - SMSA Higganum - Haddam-Killingworth Ledyard Madison - Daniel Hand Manchester Manchester - East Catholic Meriden - Maloney Middletown Middletown - Mercy Milford - Lauralton Hall Milford - Jonathan Law Monroe - Masuk New Britain New Canaan Newington Norwalk - Brien McMahon Norwich Free Academy Plainville Redding - Joel Barlow Ridgefield Rocky Hill Simsbury Storrs - E.O.
+Smith Stratford - Bunnell Suffield / East Granby Trumbull Uncasville - St. Bernard West Hartford - Conard West Hartford - Wm.
 Hall West Hartford - N.W.
-Catholic

-Weston

-Westport - Staples Wethersfield
+Catholic Weston Westport - Staples Wethersfield Wilton Woodstock Academy

-Wilton

-Woodstock Academy

-2012 GOLF SCHEDULE -- Must be submitted via the password-protected online eligibility center.
-Game results must be submitted on a weekly basis (scores for all matches through a Saturday must be entered no later than the following Monday) via the password-protected online eligibility center.
-Regardless of regular season postponed matches, the date of Wednesday, May 30, 2012 must be the final day to count for the tournament for both boys and girls golf teams.
+2014 Golf Schedule - Must be submitted via the password-protected online eligibility center.
+All regular season game results must be entered online no more than 24 hours following the game's completion.
+It is highly recommended that scores are entered from the site as soon as the game ends.
+Scores may be entered via the Online Eligibility Center, the "submit scores/forms" option of the "CIAC for Coaches" menu at CIACsports.com, or the "submit scores" button in our CIACmobile.com mobile site.
+Entering scores at CIACsports.com or CIACmobile.com requires either a coaches or scorekeeper's access code, those codes are managed via the Online Eligibility Center and can be retrieved from a school's athletic director.
+Regardless of regular season postponed matches, the date of Wednesday, June 4, 2014 must be the final day to count for the tournament for both boys and girls golf teams.

-Minimum number of varsity playing dates is ten (10) in order to qualify for CIAC tournament.
-Both team and individuals.
-League tournament scores cannot be used for tournament qualification except for make-up matches as noted on the alert page.
+Minimum number of varsity playing dates is ten (10) in order to qualify for CIAC tournament -- both team and individuals.
+League tournament scores cannot be used for tournament qualification unless the league tournament is one of the sixteen matches and it is listed on the school's original schedule per CIAC by-laws.

 Member schools must make every effort to complete their season as scheduled, including make-up games.
-Any effort to gain an advantage in tournament play by not playing a game is unacceptable and is subject to action by the CIAC board of control.
+Any effort to gain an advantage in tournament play by not playing a game is unacceptable and is subject to action by the CIAC Board of Control.
 Cancellation of any regular season contest/make-up to play in a league tournament will not be allowed.